Frequently Asked Questions

 You do not need to notify The MLC if your musical work is available on a digital music service.

-If you have assigned your rights to register your musical works and collect your mechanical royalties in the United States to a music publisher or administrator, you do not need to become a Member of The MLC.
+If you have assigned your rights to register your musical works and collect your mechanical royalties in the United States to a music publisher or publishing administrator, you do not need to become a Member of The MLC.
 Your publisher or administrator will handle your collection and registration.
 If you work with a music publisher or administrator in any capacity, please check with that music publisher or administrator before becoming a Member of The MLC.

 Musical works which have been recorded and made available on interactive or permanent download audio digital service providers in the United States, and whose United States copyright protection has not expired, should be registered with The MLC.